 Kering x The Explorers challenge

 From June 6-12, 2022, Kering is partnering with The Explorers for an online contest designed to raise public awareness about protecting biodiversity.
-Share your best wildlife photos for a chance to win a gift from Gucci.
+Share your best wildlife photos for a chance to win a gift from one of our Houses.
 Good luck!

 From June 6-12, Kering is launching an online contest to raise public awareness about the challenges of preserving biodiversity.
 For one week, you can log on to craftingtomorrowsluxurychallenge.com and share your best photos of the species and places you want to protect.
 The image that earns the most votes will win an item from the Gucci Off the Grid eco-responsible collection, which is produced entirely from materials that are recycled, organic, plant-based, and sustainably sourced.